Mind Over Murder

 "Mind Over Murder" is the fourth episode of the first season of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on April 25, 1999.
 The episode features Peter after he is placed under house arrest, and decides to open his own bar in the family's basement.
 The bar immediately becomes a success among Peter's male friends when his wife, Lois, begins to sing and dance in front of them while wearing revealing clothing.
 Meanwhile, Stewie attempts to create a time travel device in order to escape the pain of teething.

 The episode was written by Neil Goldman and Garrett Donovan and directed by Roy Allen Smith, all series firsts.
 Much of the episode's humor is structured around cutaway sequences that parody popular culture, including those centered on The Chronicles of Narnia, Sesame Street, Homicide: Life on the Street, Mentos, and the assassination of Abraham Lincoln.
-The title "Mind Over Murder" was inspired by 1930s and 1940s radio programs, particularly the radio thriller anthology Suspense, which featured several elements pertaining to death and murder.
+The title "Mind Over Murder" was inspired by the 1930s and 1940s radio programs, particularly the radio thriller anthology Suspense, which featured several elements pertaining to death and murder.
 The episode featured performances by guest stars Carlos Alazraqui, Butch Hartman, Alex Rocco, Leslie Uggams and Wally Wingert, along with several recurring voice actors for the series.

 The episode received praise from IGN television critic Ahsan Haque for its storyline and use of cultural references.